bmwcarit/ramses-composer-docs/advanced/modules/README.md

 right click the resources area and create a new object of type 'LuaScriptModule'.
 Set its URI to the source code file we created in the previous section.

-To let a script make use of a module, you have to explicitly declare you want to use it.
+To let a script make use of a module, you have to explicitly declare how you want to use it.
 Add the following line in the LightControl script:

 ```lua